Raimis763/hello-world/README.md

 # hello-world
 Code
 Hi.
-I m new to progrmming.
+I m new to programming.
 Can you help me?